SkylineCommunications/dataminer-docs/connector-help/connector_help/Evertz 7880R2x1-ASI-CS-2.md

 ### PIDs

-This page contains the **PID Monitor table**,with the following parameters:
+This page contains the **PID Monitor table**, with the following parameters:

 - **PID**: Index for PIDs, ranging from 1 to 250.
 - **Program Number**: Displays the actual program number that the PID is associated with.
 - **Program Name**: Displays the program name that the PID is associated with.
-- **Actual PID Number**: Displays the actual PID number.NOTE: Even though this parameter is indexed by PID number, the index should be limited to the value returned by the **numOfKnownPIDs** parameter.
+- **Actual PID Number**: Displays the actual PID number.
+  NOTE: Even though this parameter is indexed by PID number, the index should be limited to the value returned by the **numOfKnownPIDs** parameter.
 - **PID Type**: Displays the type of the PID (PAT, PMT, NIT, EIT, etc.).
   NOTE: Even though this parameter is indexed by PID number, the index should be limited to the value returned by the **numOfKnownPIDs** parameter.
 - **PID Table Version**: Displays the version number of the table.
 Will only return the version for appropriate PIDs, e.g. PMT, PAT or CAT.
 - **PID Info**: Displays the specific information about the PID, e.g. video resolution, frame rate, etc.
 - **Bit Rate**: Displays the bitrate for this PID.
   NOTE: Even though this parameter is indexed by PID number, the index should be limited to the value returned by **numOfKnownPIDs** parameter.
 - **Min Bit Rate**: Displays the minimum detected bitrate for this PID.
 - **Max Bit Rate**: Displays the maximum detected bitrate for this PID.
 - **Min Bit Rate Threshold**: Allows you to set the minimum bitrate for a PID.
 If the bitrate for a PID is below this threshold, the card will send a trap.